Menudo (group): Beginning and rise to fame

 series of four minute music spots that aired during the Fall 1983 season of ABC's youth-oriented Saturday-morning programming block.
 They also sang the theme song for ABC's Rubik, the Amazing Cube.
 Miguel Cancel became the first member to voluntarily quit the group.
 According to a 1998 interview, he was unhappy that a sudden voice change rendered him unable to sing his songs, so he opted to leave before his scheduled departure.
 He was replaced by Roy Rosselló, 13.
 Menudo signed a six-year multimillion-dollar contract with RCA International and released their Spanish album A Todo Rock (Full of Rock).
 According to Time magazine, at the end of July, the group had already sold 3 million copies worldwide, 750,000 in USA only.

-Around this time, Menudo merchandise began to be mass-produced.
+Around that time, Menudo merchandise began to be mass-produced.
 Merchandise included Menudo dolls, which appeared in the United States and Latin American toy markets in 1984, Menudo Topps trading cards, wristwatches, fotonovelas, fanzines, T-shirts, a 1981 board game named "Menudo Karshow" and other clothing accessories and school supplies.
 In 1984, Robby Rosa (now known as Draco Rosa), 14, replaced Johnny Lozada, 16, just in time for Menudo to release their first English-language album, Reaching Out, which featured the theme track "Like a Cannonball" for the Hollywood movie Cannonball Run 2; and their first Portuguese album, Mania, both featuring versions of some of their Spanish hits.
 During the first half of 1984, Menudo toured the U.S. and Brazil.
 The Spanish version "Como Cannonball" was used in the Filipino youth movie Bagets 2 and also featured the song "Fly Away".

 On September 16, 1984, Ricky Melendez, 16, the sole remaining original member, left the group.
 Up until then, he was the only Menudo member to remain with the group for seven years.
 He was replaced by Ricky Martin, then 12, who debuted on the album, Evolución (Evolution).
 During this time, Menudo's popularity reached parts of Asia including Japan and the Philippines, and the group made English-language commercials for Pepsi, Scope, Burger King, McDonald's, and Crest.
 They also made a guest appearance on the popular American children's program Sesame Street.
-By the end of September, sales of their records suprass 8 million copies worldwide.
+By the end of September, sales of their records surpassed 8 million copies worldwide.
 Then, much to the surprise of fans and himself, Ray Reyes, 15, departed the group earlier than expected, due to internal conflicts between Ray's father and the manager (information recently confirmed by his brother Raúl Reyes).
 In a 1998 interview, Reyes stated he was surprised when during a Menudo interview in 1985, the interviewer asked who would leave the group next and Edgardo Díaz named Ray.
 The group also had a weekly television show called "Menudo Mania".